 - What are your plans for the future?

-I am currently on my 457 visa and once I obtain my full license I can look to apply for a permanent employer sponsored visa because Electrician in on the list of jobs in demand.
+I was previously on my 457 visa and once I obtain my full license and applied for a permanent employer sponsored visa because Electrician in on the list of jobs in demand.